guidobouman/thesis/Documents/Graduation plan.markdown

 (Specify on human brain?)

 ### Sub goals
-* Plot down a future vision of the internet
-* Design the concept protocol for a new internet
+w* Design the concept protocol for a new internet
 * Design a database model that's able to keep up with the human brain

 *Utopia, but heck, aim for the stars:*